16 Best Thanksgiving Horror Movies

-Thanksgiving is a time to gather the family around the television— not to watch football, but to view the Thanksgiving horror movies included in this list.
+Thanksgiving is the perfect time to gather the family around the television and watch horror movies.

 Table of Contents